kittiradovics/d8-devportal-demo-docs/Facial_recognition_01.md

 A face recognition system is a computer application capable of identifying or verifying a person from a digital image or a video frame from different sources.

+A face recognition system is a computer application capable of identifying or verifying a person from a digital image or a video frame from different sources.

 One of the ways to do this is by comparing selected facial features from the image and a face database.

 One of the ways to do this is by comparing selected facial features from the image and a face database.